AudioCommons/ac-mediator/README.md

 file is found in [/services/services_conf.example.cfg](https://github.com/AudioCommons/ac-mediator/blob/master/services/services_conf.example.cfg).

-To be able to use such services in local development you'll need to request API keys for the different servies and fill up this configuration file.
+To be able to use such services in local development you'll need to request API keys for the different servies and fill up this configuration file (in development, you can use any invented id for `AUDIO_COMMONS_SERVICE_ID` field).
 If a service can't load any configuration parameters from this file, the service won't be enabled.